interpfister/alexa-everytown/README.md

-Alexa Skill for Give Directly (https://www.givedirectly.org/)
+Alexa Skill for Everytown For Gun Safety (https://everytown.org/)

-It has one feature to ask how Give Directly helped that day.
-Data is pulled from the GDLive API.
+It has one feature to ask for a gun safety fact.
+Facts are pulled from: http://everytownresearch.org/gun-violence-by-the-numbers/